Independence of Jamaica

 The Colony of Jamaica gained independence from the United Kingdom on 6 August 1962.
 In Jamaica, this date is celebrated as Independence Day, a national holiday.

-The island became an imperial colony in 1509 when Spain conquered the Indigenous Arawak people.
-In 1655, British forces took the island with hardly a fight, and the British Empire claimed it.
-Over the years, escaped slaves joined the Indigenous Taino in the mountains, forming a society known as Maroons.
-Maroons won a war against British forces (1728–1740) but lost a second war (1795–1796).
-In the 1800s, slavery was abolished and Jamaicans gained suffrage, although the British still held power.
-Early in the 20th century, Marcus Garvey promoted Black nationalism and became the most notable Black leader of his day.
-During the Great Depression, workers protested inequality and fought the authorities in Jamaica and other Caribbean colonies.
-In 1943, labor leader Alexander Bustamante won an electoral victory and established a new, more liberal constitution.
-After World War II, Jamaican leaders developed the government structure to prepare for independence.
-In 1962, Bustamante’s party won the election and he became premier.
-That same year, the UK Parliament officially granted Jamaica independence, and Bustamante became the independent country’s first prime minister.

 History up to independence

 Indigenous origins

-The Caribbean island now known as Jamaica was settled first by hunter-gatherers from the Yucatan and then by two waves of Arawak people from South America.
+The Caribbean island now known as Jamaica was settled first by hunter-gatherers from the Yucatán and then by two waves of Taino people from South America.
 Genoan explorer Christopher Columbus arrived in Jamaica in 1494 during his second voyage to the New World, and claimed it for Crown of Castile.
 At this time, over two hundred villages existed in Jamaica, largely located on the south coast and ruled by caciques, or "chiefs of villages".

 Spanish rule

 The Spanish Empire began its official rule in Jamaica in 1509, with formal occupation of the island by conquistador Juan de Esquivel and his men.
 The Spaniards enslaved many of the native people, overworking and harming them to the point that many perished within fifty years of European arrival.
-Subsequently, the lack of indigenous labor was resolved by bringing in African slaves.
+Subsequently, the Spanish Empire’s continuing need for labor was no longer filled by the capacity of the surviving indigenous population.
+Spanish colonialists adapted by turning to the trade in enslaved Africans.
 Disappointed by the lack of gold on the island, the Spanish mainly used Jamaica as a military base to supply colonizing efforts in the mainland Americas.